 Frederick Douglass in Ireland: “The Black O’Connell”

 This exhibition explored the time Douglass spent in Ireland in 1845-1846 and the impact that the country had on his personal and political development.
 A highlight of his stay was meeting his hero, the Irish nationalist and abolitionist, Daniel O’Connell.
 It was while speaking in front of O’Connell that Douglass made an impassioned plea for his enslaved people to find their own “Black O’Connell.”
 Throughout his life, Douglass would playfully refer to himself in this way.
 Frederick Douglass in Ireland: “The Black O’Connell” opened to the public in the Lender Special Collection Room at the Arnold Bernhard Library on the Mount Carmel Campus on February 2, 2018.

-A smaller exhibition, which featured a stunning statue of Frederick aged 27 (when he visited Ireland) was on display in the School of Law on the North Haven Campus.
+A smaller exhibition, which features a stunning statue of Frederick aged 27 (when he visited Ireland) is still on display in the School of Law on the North Haven Campus.

 “I can truly say, I have spent some of the happiest moments of my life since landing in this country.
 I seem to have undergone a transformation.
 I live a new life…Instead of the bright blue sky of America, I am covered with the soft grey fog of the Emerald Isle.
 I breathe, and lo! the chattel becomes a man.”Frederick Douglass on Ireland, 1846